 Homework: I have assigned a series of homework questions for you to do as practice and for grades.
 It is extremely important that you do these questions in order to ensure that you have the necessary skills to succeed on the unit tests and exams.
-You will be handing in your assigned homework after converting it into a pdf document each Wednesday by 11:00 a.m.
-PST (see Homework Problem Schedule in Homework module) via Canvas.
-You will be rewarded for correctly handing in the completed assigned homework.
-If you hand in all of the homework you will earn 2% of your course grade, but you will lose 0.5% for each assignment that is not handed in on time and complete.
+You will be submitting in your assigned homework after converting it into a pdf document each Thursday by 11:00 a.m.
+PST (see Homework Problem Schedule 24-25 in Homework module) via Canvas.
+You will be rewarded for correctly submitting all of the assigned work in the Completed Assigned Homework category.
+If you hand in all of the homework, you will earn 2 marks toward your course grade, but you will lose 0.5 for each assignment that is not handed in on time and complete.
 Partial submissions are not acceptable since you have the opportunity to get a grace period of 3 days.

 In addition, we will also be marking the content of the homework.
 However, only a selection of these questions will be marked each week.
-Your homework will be evaluated for the steps you took to get your answer, not just the final answer since you will know what the correct final answer is [available at the end of the Homework Questions 23-24 document].
+Your homework will be evaluated for the steps you took to get your answer, not just the final answer since you will know what the correct final answer is [available at the end of the Homework Questions 24-25 document].
 Therefore, you need to provide all the necessary details as set out in the model answers provided in Canvas and in the lecture.
-Your mark on the content of the homework questions will contribute 10% toward your course grade.
+Your mark on the content of the homework questions will contribute 8 marks toward your course grade.
 You are to submit all of the homework assigned for the previous week; that is, the work assigned for Jan.
-12th is due on the 19th; the work assigned for 19th is to be handed in the 24th, etc., except around the Midterm-check the Homework Problems schedule handout for details.
-In summary, the homework is worth 12%: 2% for submitting all of it, and 10% for doing it correctly.
+16^h is due on the 23rd; the work assigned for 21st is to be handed in the 30th, etc., except around the Midterm-check the Homework Problems schedule handout for details.
+In summary, the homework is worth 10%: 2% for submitting all of it, and 8% for doing it correctly.